-The Musical Alphabet ~ The Musical Alphabet has just seven letters: A, B, C, D, E, F, and G. Imagine that: the entire spectrum of Western harmony can be notated using only seven letters!
+The Musical Alphabet ~ The Musical Alphabet has just seven letters: A, B, C, D, E, F, and G. In fact, the entire spectrum of Western harmony can be notated using only seven letters!
 So what happens when you get to G?
-Just what you’re thinking: you start over at the letter A. Music is very rational in this and many, many other respects.
+Actually, just what you’re thinking: you start over at the letter A. Music is very rational in this and many, many other respects.
 I’ve always found that fascinating and even inspiring.

 Ledger Lines ~ Ledger Lines are short horizontal lines above and below the 5-line musical staff.
 Musical notes are placed on, above and under Ledger Lines.

 The Grand Staff combines the Treble and Bass Staves (“staves” is the plural of staff), with the Treble Staff on top.
 The Grand Staff is used by pianists, keyboard players, organists, harpists, and others, like accordion players.
 A simple way to think of this for beginning music readers is that the Treble Staff is for your right hand, and the Bass Staff is for your left hand, while keeping in mind that this will not always be the case later.

 And one more: I mentioned Middle C above.
 It means most for pianists, keyboard players and others using the Grand Staff.
 But it also helps to make sense of music reading for anyone working to learn the notes on both the Treble and Bass staff.
 And once again, I say there is a particular beauty to the logic of it: